Morden Blush Rose flowers

 Considered one of the most refined of shrub roses, this gem produces clusters of exquisite tea-like flowers that fade from the softest pink to a hint of ivory on a surprisingly tough plant with glossy green foliage; needs full sun and well-drained soil

 Morden Blush Rose features showy lightly-scented white flowers with shell pink overtones at the ends of the branches from late spring to late summer, which emerge from distinctive pink flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
 The fruits are showy tomato-orange hips displayed from mid to late fall.

 Morden Blush Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.